Fady1Hany/A-proposal-for-a-per-component-documentation-layer/SPEC.md

 - A specific generator implementation.
 Any tool that emits the required fields in the right format is fine.
 - A specific language.
 The format is language-agnostic; generators will be language-specific.
 - A specific test framework. `targeted_verification` is just a list of identifiers.
-- Behavioral rules for the agent.
-That belongs in `AGENTS.md`, not here.

 ## 9. Versioning